Robinlovelace/open-gat/README.md

 grows, so does the need for transparent models that stand up to scrutiny and enable participation and informed debate.
-This has been well documented in with respect to energy models by Morrison (2018), who observed that “opaque policy models simply engender distrust”.
+This has been well documented in with respect to energy models by Morrison (2018), who observed that “opaque policy models simply engender distrust.”
 The same could be said of transport models, driving demand for tools that are open to public scrutiny and community involvement.
 In parallel, growing awareness of the need for sustainable transport planning solutions has also driven demand for geographically locallised transport planning tools.

-## Demand for localised results
+## 2.2 Demand for localised results

 With the emphasis shifting to reducing travel by building ‘liveable’ communities and enabling mode shift (Sallis et al. 2016), localised and